haydenhigg/chrys/README.md

 * **Flexibility**: all trading parameters and dynamics can be modified (... but they come with rational defaults).

 ## to-do
-1. put domain-modelling objects in domain/ subdirectory
+1. clean up Frame/Asset/Pair and put them into a new subdirectory `domain/`
-2. algo state management (through `Pipeline`? or its own component?)
-3. backtest machinery
+2. backtest machinery
+    - write `(pipeline *Pipeline) RunBetween(start, end time.Time) error`
-    - add `(client *Client) CalculateEquity(out *Asset, t time.Time) (float64, error)`
+    - write `(client *Client) CalculateEquity(out *Asset, t time.Time) (float64, error)`
-    - add `(pipeline *Pipeline) RunBacktest`
+3. backtest metrics
+    - volatility
-    - add more backtesting metrics (volatility, Sharpe ratio)
+    - Sharpe ratio
 4. add/test more algos
     - ROC
     - ADI
     - MFI
     - make ZScore a Machine
-5. expand MLP implementation
+    - make TrueRange a Machine
+5. unit tests

 ## example
 This trades on **BOLL(20, 2)** signals for **1h BTC/USD** using a **10%** fractional trade amount.